stephenverderame/cpp_book/src/oop/adt.md

 Constructors on the other hand, cannot be virtual.
 This is because construction requires complete type information; the static type is the type being constructed.
 Furthermore, the class doesn't exist as an object at runtime so you can't call a virtual method on it.
 This is in-line with the pay for what you use philosophy.

 As an addendum, you should not call virtual functions in constructors or destructors.
 This is because the actual type of the object changes during these two operations and the type is always the type being created/destroyed and never a subclass.
-It is technically safe so long as the virtual function being called is not pure virtual and you don't expect it to dispatch to a derived type, but it's not a good idea.
+During construction of a derived class, we first start by constructing the base class and running the base class constructor.
+In this constructor, the type of the object is the base class type and not yet the derived class type.
+Then we build off the base and construct the derived class and call the derived class constructor.
+During this second constructor call, the type changes to be that of the derived type.
+For destruction, the process is similar but in reverse, destroying the derived object before destroying the base.
+So calling virtual functions in constructors/destructors is technically safe so long as the virtual function being called is not pure virtual and you don't expect it to dispatch to a derived type, but it's not a good idea.

 ```C++
 class Vehicle {